Labannya22/COIT20265/gns3/external_validation/README.md

 **Figure 4.
 Successful connectivity test to the Ubuntu Server.**

-## External Kali Connectivity

-After the routing configuration was completed, the Kali machine running on Labannya's separate laptop was able to communicate with the Ubuntu Server.

-The external Kali address was: 192.168.4.52
-The target Ubuntu Server was: 192.168.10.20
-A ping test was used first to confirm that the connection was working before performing the controlled Nmap test.

 ## Controlled External Nmap Scan

 After connectivity was confirmed, a controlled Nmap scan was performed from Labannya's Kali machine against the Ubuntu Server.